devashishd12/Berkeley-big-data-ML/README.md

 # Berkeley-big-data-ML
+# Please don't go through this if you haven't already had a go yourself.
+You can take back/suggest further optimisations from here.
 Big data, ml labs for berkeleyX

 These are the labs I completed as part of the big data and ML courses offered by Berkeley.